-Husband was to pay financial support to wife for sixty months.
+The husband was to pay financial support to the wife for sixty months.
 It was to support both the wife and the parties’ then-minor child.

 Payments were made for sixty months.
-Then wife asked the court to extend husband’s maintenance obligation.
-After trial, the court ordered husband to pay permanent maintenance.
+Then the wife asked the court to extend the husband’s maintenance obligation.
+After trial, the court ordered the husband to pay permanent maintenance.
 And to pay retroactive maintenance dating back to when the petition was filed.
-The court granted wife’s motion.
+The court granted the wife’s motion.
 Husband appealed.

 The MSA contained express termination events for the support.
 None of these ever occurred.

 The permanent support award was supported by the evidence.
-Wife’s had been a stay at home mom during most of the thirty year marriage.
-That had allowed husband’s business to thrive.
+Wife’s had been a stay-at-home mom during most of the thirty-year marriage.
+That had allowed her husband’s business to thrive.
 She would never achieve the lifestyle she enjoyed during the marriage.
 She had made good faith efforts at self-sufficiency.

 In re Marriage of Wojcik, 2018 IL App (1st) 170625 (December 17, 2018).

 Share This Story, Choose Your Platform!